KSU-SWE6733-Spring2023-Team3/development-project/README.md

 # development-project
 Development project for KSU SWE 6733 Spring 2023 Team 3.

 The goal of this project is to build an outdoor app for adventure seekers and provide all online users seamless access to an experience-driven platform that allows them to connect to a community of outdoor enthusiasts and find a match on criteria simply beyond location.

+The team makes use of a private Microsoft Teams channel for all collaboration.

 ---
 # Team Members

 Elliott Allmann (Scrum Master)